jordandekraker/HippUnfolding/README.md

 # Dependencies

+- MCC code is available so everything can be run without a Matlab lisence.
+This code may not be up-to date.
+Otherwise:
 - MATLAB + Image Processing toolbox
 - (Optional) Use the Matlab Coder to improve speed.
 MEX the laplace_iters.m file by double clicking matlab_src/dependencies/laplace_iters_mex.prj and follow the default instructions.